finnynj/finnynj/README.md

 <br/>

 <div align="center">I'm a frontend developer 💻 and designer 🎨, always striving to learn more.
 Currently focusing on improving my programming skills, algorithm design & development.
-Some technologies I enjoy working with include ReactJS, RESTful API, and Python.
+Some technologies I enjoy working with include ReactJS, Flutter, and Python.
 Have experience in front-end engineering, UI development, styling components and more.</div>

 **<div align="center">I always want to learn more, do more, and be more.
 I'm also a firm believer that "we should never settle".</div>**